• Skip to primary navigation

 Who Is Eligible For Direct Loans?

-There are several factors to be aware of when it comes to qualifying for direct loans.
+There are several factors to be aware of when it comes to qualifying for Direct Student Loans.
 There are also limits to how much you can borrow with Direct student loans.

 • In order to qualify for any Federal Student Loan program, you need to be US Citizen or Permanent Resident and have a valid social security number.